Keep the Trail Access info current...

 If you are not comfortable driving on rough gravel tracks then it might be an idea to car pool.

-From Mansfield follow the Mt Buller Road for 32km to Mirimbah.
+From Mansfield follow the Mount Buller Road for 32km to Mirimbah.
 Turn left and continue up the Mount Stirling Road for 9km to Telephone Box Junction.
 Keep right on Circuit Road and continue over Howqua Gap to the Bindaree turnoff (60km from Mansfield).
 Follow Bindaree Road down to the Howqua Valley.
 Turn left and after 200m you will arrive at the Upper Howqua Camping Area.

 This is a challenging hike that should not be underestimated.
 Helicopter Spur is steep and rocky requiring exposed scrambling in places.
 Some people may find that ropes will be useful.
 Some navigational experience is required.